JRCSTU/CO2MPAS-TA/README.rst

     Your browser does not support the video tag.
     </video>

-After the installation, two icons will appear in your desktop: one for the GUI and one for the console.
+After the installation, two icons will appear on your desktop: one for the GUI and one for the console.

     .. image:: _static/image/icons.png